Comparing Music from Different Recordings

 The playing sequence is rather important — it can have a major impact on the rating (which is rather subjective, often intuitive, and may be subject to moods, etc.); here’s what works best for me:

-- Within a given movement, I try to arrange the interpretations from slow / long to fast / short.
+- When comparing a given movement, I try to arrange the interpretations from slow / long to fast / short.
 I find that if I listen to a slow interpretation immediately after a faster one, this puts the former at an instant disadvantage.
 At least for me, it is easier to adapt for a faster tempo.

 - On a second thought to the above: I may alter this for slow movements, where sorting from fast to slow may sometimes be preferable.